-A summary of the feedback received is provided in this response document, which also sets out how that feedback informed the final version of the policy.
-Many submissions have been précised, and issues raised by multiple respondents resolved into one point for inclusion in the table which appears at Annex A.
+A summary of the feedback received is provided in this response document, which also sets out how that feedback informed our final VRR policy.
+Many submissions have been summarized, and issues raised by multiple respondents have been resolved into one point for inclusion in the table at Annex A.

 Importantly, 41% of respondents supported the introduction of a VRR.
-No respondents disagreed with the principle of the VRR being introduced, although one queried the jurisdictional basis of the Scheme.
+No respondents disagreed with the principle of introducing the VRR, although one queried the jurisdictional basis of the scheme.